Insights-developer/Insights/docs/technical-architecture.md

 #### **Authentication Flow**
 1. User submits credentials via AuthForm
 2. API endpoints validate credentials and user status against the local database
-3. JWT token is generated and returned to the client
+3. JWT token is generated and set as an HTTP-only cookie ("token") in the login API response
-4. Token is stored client-side (TODO: implement storage)
+4. Token is read by the frontend and used for session management (UserInfoBox, StackAuthProvider, etc.)
 5. Token is validated on protected routes

 #### **Security Features**
 - Password hashing with bcrypt
 - JWT token expiration
+- JWT cookie is HTTP-only, SameSite=Lax, Secure in production
+- Logout clears the token cookie and session
 - Email verification required
 - Input validation and sanitization